-A 2,900-Mile Ride Across America
+A 2,935-Mile Bike Ride Across America

-A lifetime dream with purpose
+A lifetime dream with purpose completed October 7th, 2025!

 When the Dream Started…

 Riding across the U.S. has been a dream of mine since the 7th grade, after finishing my first 200-mile ride on Belle Isle in Detroit.
 Growing up in Westland, MI, some of my best memories are biking with my dad and one of my best friends, Mike Scott—to places like Chicago, Niagara Falls, Milwaukee, Pinery Park (Ontario, Canada) and Mackinac Island.
 Now, as I approach 60, it’s time to finally ride from the Pacific to the Atlantic.
+It was so cool that Mike joined me to ride a segment in Alabama!

 I stepped away from cycling in my 20s, but picked it back up when my sons were old enough to ride along in a trailer or tag-along bike.
 Since then, it’s become much more than a hobby—it’s how I help stay grounded physically, mentally, and spiritually.
 Over the past 20 years, I’ve ridden solo to Northern Michigan, raced, commuted, explored new cities and countries, and have enjoyed social rides with my wife Julie and close friends.
 I’ve tackled one-day rides over 300 miles and crossed Michigan in a single day—more than once.
 For years I averaged nearly 5,000 miles annually.
 But when I lost both my father and father-in-law within a few weeks of each other 2 years ago, that rhythm paused.
 Their passing reminded me how short and sacred life is.
 I’m healthy, grateful, and ready to finally chase this dream.